What are human rights?

 Human rights violations are the denial of an individual’s most basic human rights, which equates to the denial of an individual’s fundamental moral entitlements.
 It is to treat them as if they are less than human and undeserving of respect and dignity.
 Examples range from genocide, torture, slavery, rape, enforced sterilisation or medical experimentation, and deliberate starvation, to detention without trial, restrictions on freedom of expression, identity-based discrimination, and denials of voting rights, the right to education, and the right to rest and leisure.

-How do we project human rights?
+How do we protect human rights?

 There are multiple ways to protect human rights.
 On an individual level, you can identify the civil, political, economic, social, and cultural rights that constitute human rights overall.
 You can learn about human rights, embrace the duty to protect them, participate in local human rights activism, report incidents of human rights violations, or work for a human rights organisation.
 At an organisational level, you can advocate for the protection of human rights, maintain extensive websites documenting violations and calling for remedial action, lead campaigns against human rights violations,